Energy Efficiency Programs and Tax Credits

 Energy Smart, is an energy efficiency program that can help you save energy and save money.
 Any residential, commercial or industrial Entergy New Orleans electric customer is eligible to participate.

-For information on Federal Tax Credits, visit the Energy Star Web site: www.energystar.gov/taxcredits
+Energy Star Web site: www.energystar.gov/taxcredits

 When you buy a new appliance, look for the ENERGY STAR label that will save money in energy use over time.
 ENERGY STAR is a government-backed program helping businesses and individuals protect the environment through superior energy efficiency.
 Energy efficient choices can save families about a third on their energy bill with similar savings of greenhouse gas emissions, without sacrificing features, style or comfort.
 For more information please visit www.ENERGYSTAR.gov .